ComNets-Bremen/OPS/res/info/MODELINFO.md

    - `KSpraywaitRoutingLayer` - Implements the Spray and Wait protocol, a protocol that “sprays” a number of copies into the network, and then “waits” till one of these nodes meets the destination as described in [Spray and Wait: An Efficient Routing Scheme for Intermittently Connected Mobile Networks](http://chants.cs.ucsb.edu/2005/papers/paper-SpyPso.pdf)
+   - `KOptimumDelayRoutingLayer` - Implements a forwarding protocol that involves no communication delays to compute optimum results for a given OppNets scenario

 3. Link Adaptation Layer - Tasked with converting packets sent by the Opportunistic Networking Layer to the specific link technology used (at Link Layer).
 Currently